taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Amana: **"Dr. Suh, where are we going?"**

-### Page 5
+### Page 8

 Majhee squats to be eye level with the two little children, and gathers them and Amana around her.
 Demetrio crouches behind the two little ones and places a comforting hand on the boy's shoulder.
 Majhee smiles extra brightly at the little girl.

 Majhee: **"Right!
-Nicola, Nerio, we are going walk *very far*, to a farm in the mountains!
-But on the way, the floor is lava, and the rain is lava, so we need to keep the lava *off* of our skin, *no matter what*.
+Nicola, Nerio, we are going walk *very far*, to [a farm on a mountain with a flat top, like a table](https://www.britannica.com/place/Mato-Grosso-Plateau)!
+But on the way, the floor is lava, and the rain is lava, so we need to keep the lava *off* of our skins, *no matter what*.
 Do you understand?"**

 Nicola squeels and smiles shyly, raising her arms and hiding her face in her father's knee.
 Nerio nods somber-faced, one hand on his father's other knee.